Ear Surgery

 What Does Recovery from Otoplasty Entail?

 Following otoplasty or another type of ear surgery, your ears will be bandaged for several days and you may be required to wear special elastic bandaging around both ears during sleep to keep them protected and properly positioned for several weeks.
 Some soreness is to be expected in the first few days; however, medication can help manage any discomfort.
 After a week, patients are usually able to return to low-impact activities.
 Dr. DiBello typically suggests refraining from vigorous exercise and exertion for a month.
-Recovery after earlobe repair/recontouring is much more straightforward—it involves an inconspicuous dressing placed over the stitches, and patients generally return to regular activity within 24 to 48 hours.
-You are permitted to wear clip on earrings after suture removal, but are advised to avoid re-piercing for three months.

 How Much Does Otoplasty Cost?

 Except in cases of acute injury or trauma, otoplasty and earlobe repair/recontouring surgery is considered cosmetic in nature, and is therefore not covered by insurance.
-On average, bilateral otoplasty will cost approximately $5,000.00.
-Unlike other prices quoted online, this cost not only includes Dr. DiBello’s fee, but also the hospital/surgery center fee, anesthesia fees, and pre-admission testing.
-The total cost for uncomplicated, unilateral earlobe repair is approximately $950.00 in the DiBello Plastic Surgery office by Dr. DiBello.
-Uncomplicated, unilateral earlobe reduction surgery or gauged earlobe repair total cost, also in the office, is approximately $1,150.00.
+On average, bilateral otoplasty will cost approximately $7,500.
+Unlike other prices quoted online, this cost not only includes Dr. DiBello’ s fee, but also the hospital/surgery center fee, anesthesia fees, and pre-admission testing.
+The total cost for uncomplicated, unilateral earlobe repair is approximately $900, while bilateral uncomplicated repair is approximately $1,350 in the DiBello Plastic Surgery office by Dr. DiBello.
+Uncomplicated, unilateral earlobe reduction surgery or gauged earlobe repair total cost, also in the office, is approximately $1,100, and bilateral uncomplicated lobe reduction or gauged lobe repair is approximately $1,650.
 Pricing can vary widely since each patient and procedure is unique.
-If you would like to find out how much it would cost to improve the appearance of your ears with plastic surgery, we encourage you to schedule a consultation with Dr. DiBello to review the best options for achieving your goals.
-Based on the treatment plan Dr. DiBello proposes, our office team can present you with a detailed estimate for your surgery.